StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 The discriminator is a mirror of the generator.

 ## Loss Function

+this is why it's a GAN based method and what the discriminator does is it discriminates basically learns between whether it's a horse or not.
+So when you map from X your zebra to Y your horse, you will also have another loss produced by the discriminator D that tells you whether it's mapped to a horse or not.
+Okay, it's really kind of two losses that are going on, you've got this so called cycle consistency loss and then you've also got the discriminator input loss.[92]

  For the mapping function G : X → Y and its discriminator $D_Y$ , we express the objective as: